-Safe and convenient crossing points

-of connector and local streets at all intersections and at key desire lines.

-The road network must be designed generally in accordance with Fig. 9 and applicable cross sections.

-R16.
-The road network must not encourage truck and heavy vehicle traffic through the Mixed-Use area.

-Safe and convenient transition between

-crossings on all slip lanes, and

-Pedestrian and cyclist priority

-on and off-road bicycle networks.

-All to the satisfaction of the coordinating road

-authority and the Responsible Authority

-R17.
-Service areas and truck loading and deliveries must be located away from street frontages and key interfaces as defined in Section 2.8.

-R18.
-No vahicle crossovers may be located.

-R18.
-No vehicle crossovers may be located along Ferris Road, Abey Road, Shogaki Drive or Mount Cottrell Road with all access to proposed uses from side streets R19.
-Mount Cottrell Road must be aligned road cycle paths and shared paths to ensure pedestrian and cycling priority and safety.
-Bicycle parking should be co-located and integrated with other street furniture.
+- R15.
+The road network must be designed generally in accordance with Fig. 9 and applicable cross sections. - R16.
+The road network must not encourage truck and heavy vehicle traffic through the Mixed-Use area. - R17.
+Service areas and truck loading and deliveries must be located away from street frontages and key interfaces as defined in Section 2.8. - R18.
+No vehicle crossovers may be located along Ferris Road, Abey Road, Shogaki Drive or Mount Cottrell Road with all access to proposed uses from side streets. - R19.

-All pedestrian routes should be

-designed as DDA compliant.

-Vehicle intersections and cross-overs should

-2.6.8 Pedestrian and Cycling Guidelines

-be minimised in locations adjacent to off

 Mount Cottrell Road must be aligned to avoid native vegetation along the western side of the road reservation.